What do you mean by “Christian”?

-Does CSPA accept international publishers as members?
+Does CIPA accept international publishers as members?

-If you are a publisher outside of the United States and you fit the profile of our membership requirements, then you are eligible to become a publisher member of CSPA.
+If you are a publisher outside of the United States and you fit the profile of our membership requirements, then you are eligible to become a publisher member of CIPA.
 International members must be looking to sell their books into the Christian marketplace in the United States.

 Can I join if I don’t have a book published yet?